4 Quick and Easy Herbal Remedies from Spring Buds

 Most of the early spring herbals are harvested from trees.
-That’s great because after a winter of less physical activity, you don’t want to bend over to find berries or roots.
+That’s great because, after a winter of less physical activity, you don’t want to bend over to find berries or roots.
 You can harvest trees from a standing position.
 I’m all for that, aren’t you?
-And if you are new to harvesting herbal remedies get a couple of field guides to properly identify tree before you begin.
+And if you are new to harvesting herbal remedies get a couple of field guides to properly identify trees before you begin.
 You don’t want to harvest a poisonous plant by mistake.

 These plants are for making herbal simples.
 A simple is a single ingredient herbal remedy.
 You can combine them with other herbs and make compound remedies, but today we’ll just focus on the simple.

 4 Quick and Easy Herbal Remedies #1